jczarnecki014/ENIGBITMOVE/README.md

 ## 🚀 About Me
 Hi, I'm Kuba.
 I from Poland and I'm 21 years old.
 For 1,5 years I am learing and developing my programming interests.
 You propably have noticed that both my code and my English skills aren't free from defects.
-Belive me, I am working on it !
+Please Belive me, I am working on it !
 I greduated a high school in the field of computer science and now i am studding in the "Wyższa Szkoła Bankowa We Wrocławiu" in the field of "Programmer".
-I'm think that is all important information about me and now let that I show you  in the next seciton what technologies have I already learned.
+I'm think that is yet all important information about me and now let that I show you in the next seciton what technologies have I already learned.

 ## 🛠 Skills
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)